tfgg/yournextmep/_candidates/eu2014/ukip/janice-atkinson.md

 person: janice-atkinson
 region: south-east
 party: ukip
-title: South East - UKIP - Janice Atkinson
+title: Janice Atkinson is running for MEP in South East for UKIP
 incumbent: false
 ---